PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ## <a name="section-5-2"></a> 5.2 `${machine}.conf`: The community BSP control file

-The `meta-[soc-vendor]` machine configuration files `${machine}.conf` orchestrate u-boot and kernel creation using virtual providers (see the section "Using Virtual Providers" in the [Yocto Mega Manual][yocto-mega-manual-latest]).<!---What's this link type?---> Virtual providers allow the selection of a specific package recipe from among several providers.
+The `meta-[soc-vendor]` machine configuration files `${machine}.conf` orchestrate u-boot and kernel creation using virtual providers (see the section "Using Virtual Providers" in the [Yocto Mega Manual][yocto-mega-manual-latest]).
+Virtual providers allow the selection of a specific package recipe from among several providers.
 For example, consider the case of two `u-boot*` recipes each providing the same package functionality by declaring they provide the `virtual/bootloader` symbolic package name:
 - `u-boot-fslc.bb` declares its ability to build a boot loader by specifying the virtual provider directive `PROVIDES="virtual/bootloader"`.
 - `u-boot-imx.bb` declares the virtual provider directive `PROVIDES="virtual/bootloader"`.